Overview

 BELLE HAVEN AGGRESSIVE MUNI, L.P. (“BHAM”)

-Limited partners of BHAM pay a management fee at the rate of 0.3125% (1.25% per annum) of each
+Limited partners of BHAM pay a management fee at the rate of 0.3125% per quarter (1.25% per

-limited partner’s capital account balance.
-The management fee is accrued monthly and billed
+annum) of each limited partner’s capital account balance.
+The management fee is accrued monthly

-quarterly in arrears.
+and charged quarterly in arrears.
 BHAM does not charge a performance-based fee.
-Belle Haven reserves the right
+Belle Haven

-to reduce or waive all or part of the management fee for any limited partner at its discretion.
+reserves the right, in its sole discretion, to reduce or waive all or a portion of the management fee for

 THE MUTUAL FUNDS